yfLCJCXR/AttractingContributors-Hometown/README.md

-# Please indicate your favourite places to eat near NAIST.
+# Where are you from?

-# List of place
+# List of country/prefecture
-- mamemame saisai
+- Japan, Nara prefecture
-- Gusto
+- China...